 Check out this great tutorial for How To Make Cloth Wipes For Cloth Diapering!
-These are so simple, inexpensive and easy to make!

-A lot of families start cloth diapering to save money.
+Let’s assume you are done with disposable diapers; lot of families start cloth diapering to save money.

 You can pre-wash your fabric before you start cutting out, but I prefer to just cut it out and wash it when it’s done, that way I don’t have to worry about ironing it.

 After they’re done, I just wash them once using my regular cloth diaper wash routine to prep them, and then after that, I wash them with the rest.